BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 A battle ends when all Pokémon on one player's team are unable to battle.

-1. When the battle ends, you'll see a victory or defeat screen.
+1. When the battle ends, you'll see a victory or defeat screen (See Figure 26).

 <!-- Figure 26 -->
 <p align="center">